 From study buddy to teacher’s assistant, we’ve watched Slack pull up a seat in university classrooms and administrative offices across the U.S. Now that educational institutions are moving their courses online in response to Covid-19, programs are leaning on Slack to help deliver curriculum and support students.

 We recently shared strategies and best practices for educational institutions transitioning from the physical classroom to distance learning in Slack.
 But we also wanted to know how different institutions were using Slack channels— virtual spaces for organizations to share messages, tools and files—to make the shift.
-So we reached out to two major programs.
-Both schools were eager to expound on the ways they’ve relied on Slack to support student queries, keep faculty aligned and swiftly respond to coronavirus safety concerns.
+So we reached out to California State University East Bay’s Department of Health Sciences.
+This institution was eager to expound on the ways it has relied on Slack to support student queries, keep faculty aligned and swiftly respond to coronavirus safety concerns.

 California State University, East Bay, Department of Health Sciences

 Breaking out of the inbox to support student engagement

 Last year, CSU East Bay’s Department of Health Sciences faced a communication conundrum.
 Email—with its one-size-fits-all approach to messaging—wasn’t the best way to reach everyone across the large department.

 With email, information often slipped through the cracks, and students weren’t always able to get the information they needed.
 Without a standard platform, it was challenging for the department to foster collaboration among students and to develop their teamwork skills.

 So, the department decided to try Slack instead.

 Some professors experimented with running courses on Slack’s Enterprise Grid.
 Students supported each other in Q&A channels, commented on articles, participated in polls and received one-on-one assistance from their professors in #office-hours channels.

 “In addition to supporting our day-to-day functions, Slack has given us a place to interact with students and provide advice for staying healthy while working at home.”